pfzhan/kylin/website/docs/deployment/on-premises/deploy_mode/cluster_deployment.md

 1. Enable session sharing is required when using Kylin HA.
 Add `spring.session.store-type=jdbc` into `$KYLIN_HOME/conf/kylin.properties` for each node.
 2. Please make sure there is no clock skew in the cluster.
 You can use `ntp` service to sync the clock in the cluster.
-3. When a Kylin job engine node is down, may lead to all projects owned by this node send metadata related requests, the hint is: `System is trying to recover, please try again later.`
-4. When all Kylin job engine nodes are down, you may see the hint when you trying to send metadata related requests in the `query` node: `There is no active All node, please contact to your administrator to check and fix.`.
+3. When all Kylin job engine nodes are down, you may see the hint when you trying to send metadata related requests in the `query` node: `There is no active All node, please contact to your administrator to check and fix.`.
-5. It is necessary to configure password-free login between each node, or ensure that the ssh login information between each node is consistent.
+4. It is necessary to configure password-free login between each node, or ensure that the ssh login information between each node is consistent.

 **Note:**